SorinaHamidifar/NovaForge/README.md

 # ---------- main.py ----------
 """
-Main entry point for the Code
+Main entry point for the CodeForge
 """

 from core import forge, reliability